Colin Murphy (footballer, born 1991)

 Colin Murphy (born 19 March 1991) is a New Zealand footballer who last played for Long Island Rough Riders in the Premier Development League.

 Career

-Youth & College
+Youth and college

 Murphy played four years of college soccer at Boston College between 2009 and 2012.
 He was a team captain his junior and senior years.
 A graduate of the Northfield Mount Hermon School, he was team captain and all New England there his senior year.

 Murphy played for USL PDL club Worcester Hydra in 2012.

 Professional

 Murphy signed his first professional contract with NASL on 4 April 2014.